How police busted Nigerian senator’s organ harvesting plot at the last minute

 The victim is now being safeguarded in the UK but it is not yet clear if he will be able to remain here permanently.

-Chief crown prosecutor, Joanne Jakymec, described the case as a “horrific plot to exploit a vulnerable victim” by trafficking him to the UK for the purpose of transplanting his kidney.
+Chief crown prosecutor Joanne Jakymec described the case as a “horrific plot to exploit a vulnerable victim” by trafficking him to the UK for the purpose of transplanting his kidney.

 “The convicted defendants showed utter disregard for the victim’s welfare, health and wellbeing and used their considerable influence to a high degree of control throughout, with the victim having limited understanding of what was really going on here,” she said.